brightidea12/my-food-is-made-in-trucks/README.md

 ## Running

-This solution was build using .NET 5.0, it can be built, tested, and ran using dotnet CLI commands or from Visual Studio 2019 or later.
+This solution was created using .NET 5.0, it can be built, tested, and ran using dotnet CLI commands or from Visual Studio 2019 or later.

 ### Example of running solution from dotnet CLI